hantsy/spring-reactive-sample/docs/web/exception.md

 toc: true
 ---

-# Handing Web Exceptions
+# Handling Web Exceptions

-We have know when exposing RESTful APIs, we can choose between `@RestController` and `RouterFunction`.
+When exposing RESTful APIs you can choose between `@RestController` and functional `RouterFunction` routes.

 The former is simple.
 If you have some experience with Spring WebMvc, it is easy to update your knowledge.
 Just need to use newer Reactor specific `Mono` and `Flux`  instead in your codes.